-- 4.1 Create an efficient collaborative platform to support seamless communication and collaboration among key stakeholders in the field of the relevant disorders.
-This includes innovators, researchers, clinicians, people with LE, carers, patient advocates, HCPs, regulators, scientific societies, HTA bodies, payers, and policy makers to collectively define and implement a new framework for the diagnosis and treatment of these disorders. - 4.2 Form advisory/working groups comprising different stakeholders to support activities under Objectives 1, 2 and 3, and co-create solutions.
-Ensure active and meaningful participation of people with LE, carers, and advocacy organisations throughout the activities and governance. - 4.3 Engage with regulators (via experts with relevant expertise), e.g. EMA Innovation Task Force and/or national competent authorities, proactively initiating early consultations as appropriate.
+4.1 Create an efficient collaborative platform to support seamless communication and collaboration among key stakeholders in the field of the relevant disorders.
+This includes innovators, researchers, clinicians, people with LE, carers, patient advocates, HCPs, regulators, scientific societies, HTA bodies, payers, and policy makers to collectively define and implement a new framework for the diagnosis and treatment of these disorders.

+- 4.2 Form advisory/working groups comprising different stakeholders to support activities under objectives 1, 2 and 3, and co-create solutions.
+Ensure active and meaningful participation of people with LE, carers, and advocacy organisations throughout the activities and governance. - Engage with regulators (via experts with relevant expertise), e.g. EMA and/or national competent authorities, proactively initiating early consultations as appropriate.
 This should set the basis for continuation towards full validation of markers and endpoints beyond the action.
-Develop a regulatory strategy and interaction plan early on to define a strategic approach to evidence collection and analysis where feasible (including case studies under Objective 3).
-Similarly, appropriately engage with HTA bodies and payers on the value of new transdiagnostic framework, candidate markers and endpoints when used to support claims of effectiveness of new therapies, paving the way for future reimbursement. - 4.4 Craft evidence-based clinical guidelines through consultations with stakeholders, including people with LE, regulators, HTA bodies, payers, and medical organisations.
+Applicants are expected to consider the potential regulatory impact of the results and as relevant, develop a regulatory strategy and interaction plan early on to define a strategic approach to evidence collection and analysis where feasible (including case studies under objective 3) for generating appropriate evidence, as well as engaging with regulators in a timely manner (e.g. national competent authorities, EMA Innovation Task Force, qualification advice).
+Similarly, appropriately engage with HTA bodies and payers on the value of new transdiagnostic framework, candidate markers and endpoints when used to support claims of effectiveness of new therapies, paying the way for future reimbursement. - Craft evidence-based clinical guidelines through consultations with stakeholders, including people with LE, regulators, HTA bodies, payers, and medical organisations.
 Achieve consensus on best practices for implementing the new transdiagnostic framework.
-Develop recommendations and provide proposals for updates to the classification of disorders4. - 4.5 Design and implement a comprehensive training program for HCPs to adopt the new transdiagnostic framework.
-Create educational materials and implement trainings for people with LE, families and carers in multiple languages, ensuring readiness across the healthcare system for the paradigm shift in healthcare delivery throughout Europe.
+Develop recommendations and provide proposals for updates to the classification of disorders7. - Design and implement a comprehensive training programme for HCPs to adopt the new transdiagnostic framework.
+Create educational materials and implement trainings for people with LE, families and carers in multiple languages, ensuring readiness across the healthcare system for the paradigm shift in healthcare delivery throughout Europe and helping to reduce stigma.

-Applicants are expected to leverage and build on the learnings and outputs from previous and ongoing relevant PPPs7 and other relevant global, European and national initiatives.
-They should consider synergies with the future European Genomic Data Infrastructure (GDI)8, part of the European 1+Million Genomes Initiative9, and other relevant upcoming projects10.
+Applicants are expected to leverage and build on the learnings and outputs from previous and ongoing relevant PPPs8 and other relevant global, European and national initiatives.
+They should consider synergies with the future European Genomic Data Infrastructure (GDI)9, part of the European 1+Million Genomes Initiative10, the future European Partnership for Brain Health11 and other relevant upcoming projects12.